CrashCortez/VitaDock-DIY/README.md

 - Hacked PS VITA with usb connection
 -------
 ...and of course a Hacked PSVITA Henkaku/enso/h-encore with [udcd-uvc](https://github.com/CrashCortez/vitadock-vlc) plugin by xerpi, modified for this project.
-Additionaly plugin's are noted on the main GitHub and reddit post.
+Additional plugin's are noted on the main GitHub and reddit post.

 ![image](https://github.com/CrashCortez/vitadock-setup/blob/master/icons/vita.jpg)